 The year 2017 has seen an awakening of sorts, as Hollywood and the fans that support it have become suddenly aware of the horrific acts of sexual assault that have been occurring behind the scenes for years at the hands of monsters like Harvey Weinstein, Louis C.K., and others.
-Most believe that these revelations have been a long time coming, but that timeframe may be even longer than many would assume, because Hollywood abuse goes at least as far back as Alfred Hitchcock and The Birds.
-This collaboration with star Tippi Hedren is renowned as one of the best Alfred Hitchcock movies and one of the scariest films of its time—but it turns out that the director’s behavior on that set, and subsequently their film, Marnie, was the real horror story.
+Most believe these revelations have been a long time coming, but that timeframe may be even longer than many would assume, because Hollywood abuse goes at least as far back as Alfred Hitchcock and The Birds.
+This collaboration with star Tippi Hedren is renowned as one of the best Alfred Hitchcock movies and one of the scariest films of its time - but it turns out the director’s behavior on that set, and subsequently on the set of the film Marnie, may have been the real horror story.

-Although Tippi Hedren has been open in the past about the abuse she endured while filming The Birds, the details of the sexual abuse she endured behind the scenes are just now coming to light.
+Although Tippi Hedren has been open in the past about everything she endured while filming The Birds, the behind-the-scenes details are just now coming to light.
 Emboldened by a newly-woke entertainment industry, Hedren wants her story known, in hopes that the truth will encourage others to share their harrowing tales.

 Tippi Hedren’s Professional Relationship With Alfred Hitchcock Began With Him Accusing Her Of Being A Prostitute

 In the early ‘60s, Alfred Hitchcock was casting for an upcoming horror film, The Birds, and he called in Tippi Hedren, then in her early 30s, for a screen test.
-Hedren thought the audition had gone well, but she was later called into Hitchcock’s office and meet with his attorney.
-The attorney made accusations that in her previous modeling career, Hedren had been “available to men,” insinuating that she was a prostitute.
+Hedren thought the audition had gone well, but she was later called into Hitchcock’s office to meet with his attorney.
+Hedren claims the attorney made accusations that in her previous modeling career, she had been “available to men,” insinuating that she was a prostitute.
 Hedren stormed out, but Hitchcock wasn’t done with her yet.

 Hedren’s Second Screen Test With Hitchcock Was Beyond Creepy